 A: The Board of Directors has set April 3, 2006 as the record date for the Annual Meeting (the "Record Date").
-If you were the owner of our common shares, par value \$1.00 per share (the "Full Voting Shares"), or Diluted Voting Class I Common Shares, par value \$1.00 per share (the "Diluted Voting Shares" and, together with the Full Voting Shares, the "Common Shares"), at the close of business on the Record Date, you are entitled to notice of, and may vote at, the Annual Meeting.
+If you were the owner of our common shares, par value \$1.00 per share (the "Full Voting Shares"), or Diluted Voting Class I Common Shares, par value \$1.00 per share (the "Diluted Voting Shares"), at the close of business on the Record Date, you are entitled to notice of, and may vote at, the Annual Meeting.
 The Common Shares are our only class of equity securities outstanding and entitled to vote at the Annual Meeting.